datalake101/ghose-gh/README.md

-- 👋 Hi, I’m @ghose-gh
 - 👀 I’m interested in ... text mining...
 - 🌱 I’m currently learning ... tidyverse universe
 - 💞️ I’m looking to collaborate on ... sentiment analysis
-- 📫 How to reach me ... bw.ghose@gmail.com
+- 📫 How to reach me ... datalake101@gmail.com

 <!---
 ghose-gh/ghose-gh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.